russellw/cd-nearest/README.md

 The command I chose is `c`, for maximum brevity; if you prefer to keep that reserved for something else, feel free to rename `c.bat` accordingly.

+The batch file `c.bat` (the actual command) and the accompanying program `nearest.exe` (containing most of the logic) need to be placed somewhere in your path.

 The batch file is Windows-specific.
 Pull requests with shell scripts for other operating systems are welcome.
 It would also be necessary to conditionally change the location of the recently-accessed list from `%USERPROFILE%\Documents\cd-nearest.csv` to something appropriate for each operating system.

 ChatGPT 4o was used in writing this program.